LeaveAirykson/Git-OneFlow/README.md

-# Nextflow
+# Nextflow v4.7.0

-A simple and uncomplicated git workflow for implementing features, creating hotfixes and releases (tagged commits).
+A simple git workflow for implementing features, creating hotfixes and releases (tagged commits).
 This project is an attempted GitFlow alternative.

 - [The Nextflow Model](#the-nextflow-model)
 - [Install/Uninstall](#installuninstall)